Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Quotient geometry of positive semidefinite rank- matrices

 with $I_r$ denoting the $r\times r$ identity matrix, is the orthogonal group.
 Hence both the objective function $Y\mapsto\langle C_t,YY^T\rangle$ and the constraints $\mathcal{A}_t(YY^T)=b_t$ in~\eqref{eq: BM} are invariant under the same action.
 As a consequence, the solutions of~\eqref{eq: BM} are never isolated \cite{Journee2010}.
 This poses a technical obstacle to the use of path-following algorithms, as the path needs to be, at least locally, uniquely defined.

-On the other hand, by assuming that the correct rank $r = r^*$ of a unique solution $X_t$ for \eqref{eq: SDP} has been chosen for the factorization, any solution $Y_t$ for \eqref{eq: BM} must satisfy $Y^{}_t Y_t^T = X_t$ (and in particular be of full column rank).
-From this it easily follows that the above action of the orthogonal group is indeed the only source of non-uniqueness.
+On the other hand, by assuming that the correct rank $r = r^*$ of a unique solution $X_t$ for \eqref{eq: SDP} has been chosen for the factorization, any solution $Y_t$ for \eqref{eq: BM} must satisfy $Y^{}_t Y_t^T = X_t$.
+From this it follows that any solution is of the form $Y_t Q$ with $Q \in \mathcal O_r$; see, e.g.,~\cite[Lemma~2.1]{Burer2005}.
+In other words, the action of the orthogonal group is indeed the only source of nonuniqueness.
 This corresponds to the well-known fact that the set of positive definite fixed rank-$r$ symmetric matrices, which we denote by $\mathcal M_r^+$, is a smooth manifold that can be identified with the quotient manifold $\mathbb R_*^{n \times r} / \mathcal O_r$, where $\mathbb R_*^{n \times r}$ is the open set of $n \times r$ matrices with full column rank.

-In the following, we describe how the non-uniqueness can be removed by introducing the so-called horizontal space, which is a standard concept in optimization on quotient manifolds~\cite{Absil2008}.
+In the following, we describe how the nonuniqueness can be removed by introducing a so-called horizontal space, which is a standard concept in optimization on quotient manifolds, see,~e.g.,~\cite[section~3.5.8]{Absil2008}.
 For positive semidefinite fixed-rank matrices, this has been worked out in detail in~\cite{Massart2020}.
 Additional material, including the complex Hermitian case, can be found in~\cite{Balan2021}.
-However, in order to arrive at practical formulas that are useful for our path-following algorithm later on, we will not further refer to the concept of a quotient manifold but directly focus on the injectivity of the map $\phi$ on a suitable linear subspace, which we describe in the following section.
+However, in order to arrive at practical formulas that are useful for our path-following algorithm later on, we will not further refer to the concept of a quotient manifold but directly focus on the injectivity of the map $\phi$ on suitable linear subspaces of $\mathbb R^{n \times r}$, which we describe in the following section.
+Such a simplification takes into account that we are dealing with a quotient manifold $\mathbb R_*^{n \times r} / \mathcal O_r$ with $\mathbb R_*^{n \times r}$ being just an open subset of $\mathbb R^{n \times r}$.
+Then the horizontal space at a point $Y$ should be a subspace of the tangent space of $\mathbb R_*^{n \times r}$ at $Y$, which, however, is just $\mathbb R^{n \times r}$.